 You need to make sure you’re getting the right patent lawyer for the job at hand.
 Not all patent lawyer and agents are created equal.
 Look into your lawyer’s technical background and know-how.
 While most patent lawyers work in a wide range of technological fields, you’d be better off finding someone whose specialty is in the same field as your creation.
 So be sure to include your lawyer’s background and experience in your search parameters.
 Their fees are only one factor, so don’t automatically go with the cheapest option.
 Choose one that you believe will provide you with the best bang for your buck.
 That may mean you’ll have to meet with several patent practitioners before you find the one who’ll do the best work for you.

 Don’t Fret Too Much Over the Provisional Patent Application

 While a provisional patent application does have its place in the field of IP, it’s not without its limits.
 A number of inventors often mistakenly believe that, once they’ve written up and filed their provisional patent application, they have permanent protection for their invention.
 This obviously isn’t the case, as these filings are just provisional paperwork to help you get closer to filing a real patent.
 It establishes a filing date for your application and can convert into a utility application one year from the filing date.
 Your patent lawyer or agent can help you determine if filing a provisional patent application is the best option for you.

 If you need to hire a patent engineer, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.